 The Academic Year begins in August.
 Visit the Academic Calendar to see the date for the start of classes.
 New and International Students are required to attend orientation sessions in the weeks before the start of classes, so should plan to be settled in Clemson a few weeks before the start of classes.

-Applications are not reviewed after the Admissions Committee concludes its work for a given application cycle.
+Applications are not reviewed after the Admissions Committee concludes its work for the application cycle.
 As noted above, the School of Architecture does not offer mid-year (spring semester) admission.

 If you have technical problems with the online application, you may alert us to the issue, but please take a screen-shot and contact Clemson's Graduate Admissions Office, which manages the application portal.

 Degree Track Selection.
 Within the online application, you will be asked to select your degree track for consideration.
+See the right image above for a screenshot of this page of the application.
 It is very important to make the correct selection as we review applicants according to applicant pools by degree track.
 International applicants should make sure to observe the difference between the Master of Architecture (professional degree) track and the Master of Science in Architecture (non-professional degree) track.
 Applicants with limited studies in architecture must also take care in choosing between the M. Arch.
 I (three-year) and M. Arch.
 II (two-year) degree tracks.
 There is an expectation that M. Arch.
-II applicants will have a pre-professional degree in architecture and have had 6 to 8 semesters of architectural design coursework (studios), and it is therefore expected that portfolios of M. Arch.
-II applicants will have portfolios that reflect this prior coursework.
+II applicants will have a pre-professional degree in architecture, with two structures courses, other courses typical of BA in Architecture programs, and a strong portfolio documenting up to 8 semesters of architectural design studio coursework.
+As noted above on the Master of Architecture degree tracks webpage, our M. Arch.
+I track includes students with prior architecture coursework, including architecture technology programs and other programs with less than four years of design studios.

-In the admissions process, we will generally not recommend or admit applicants who applied to the M. Arch.
-II track to the M. Arch.
-I track instead; we generally avoid moving applicants between degree tracks.
+In the admissions process, we will sometimes offer applicants who applied to the M. Arch.
+II track admission to the M. Arch.
+I track instead.
+The offer of admissions letter from the School of Architecture will indicate the degree track to which the applicant was admitted.

 These guidelines apply equally to the M. Arch.
 I and II Architecture + Health degree tracks, where offers of admission are even more competitive due to the limited number of spaces available.
 For more information about our degree tracks, see our Graduate Programs webpage.
 For additional Architecture + Health Program admissions information, see below.